-Pologe went on to play with Steinhardt in dozens of settings, and later, with Pologe’s wife, violinist Kathryn Lucktenberg, would form Trio Pacifica, which performed throughout the western U.S., recorded CDs, and cemented an enduring friendship.
+Pologe went on to play with Steinhardt in dozens of settings.
+Later, with Pologe’s wife, violinist Kathryn Lucktenberg, they would form Trio Pacifica, which performed throughout the western U.S., recorded CDs, and cemented an enduring friendship.

 “We worked together frequently enough that we could play with Victor even when we couldn’t actually see him.”
 Pologe said.
 “Ideally one wants to be direct when rehearsing chamber music.
 The three of us were able to appreciate each other’s feedback and get past our egos.
 We enjoyed it, the audiences enjoyed it, and we continued until Victor was no longer comfortable performing.”

 Before Steinhardt retired from performance in 2018 because of Parkinson’s disease, he appeared often as a soloist with the Eugene Symphony, Oregon Mozart Players, and Oregon Festival of American Music.
 He was a featured artist at festivals across the United States, including at the Oregon Bach Festival, Oregon Coast Music Festival, Ernst Bloch Music Festival, Grand Teton Music Festival (Wyoming), the Mohawk Trail Concerts (Massachusetts), the San Luis Obispo Mozart Festival (California), Chamber Music Northwest (Oregon), and Bargemusic (New York City).